Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 Want to put these security concepts into action?
 Let's explore some practical applications and strategies for implementing hardware-assisted security, Zero Trust, and robust Non-Human Identity (NHI) protection in your cloud environment.

 Securing CI/CD Pipelines: Protect sensitive credentials and configurations within your continuous integration and continuous delivery pipelines.
 By using hardware security modules (HSMs) to store signing keys and attestation to verify the integrity of build servers, you can prevent unauthorized code from being deployed.
-For example, HashiCorp Vault can be integrated with HSMs to secure secrets used in CI/CD processes.
+For example, HashiCorp Vault can be integrated with HSMs to secure sensitive credentials like code signing keys and deployment credentials, preventing their exfiltration even if the CI/CD server is compromised.

 Protecting Data at Rest: Encrypt sensitive data stored in cloud databases and storage buckets using hardware-based encryption.
 This ensures that even if an attacker gains access to the storage, the data remains unreadable without the proper cryptographic keys.
 Cloud providers like AWS, Azure, and GCP offer services that leverage hardware acceleration for encryption.